 There are seven residential floors above podium level, including two and three storey penthouse flats.
 There are no flats below podium level.
 The house contains 204 flats (numbered 201 – 268, 301 – 368, and 501 – 568).

 Ben Jonson House has entrance blocks at either end and in the middle.
-Lift 62 at the west (Bryer Court) end of the block, opens at 02 level leading to a short passage which takes you out onto Bridgwater Street.
+Lift 62 at the west (Bryer Court) end of the block, opens at 02 level leading to a short passage which takes you out onto Bridgewater Street.
 Central lift 63, on the east side of Golden Lane, also has a 02 level which gives access to Beech Street.
-Lift 64 at the east (Cromwell Tower) end of Ben Jonson House has an 02 level which leads out into Witecross Street, just below the pedestrian ramp, and this is a very convenient route for Waitrose (for those of us who live in Defoe House).
+Lift 64 at the east (Cromwell Tower) end of Ben Jonson House has an 02 level which leads out into Whitecross Street, just below the pedestrian ramp, and this is a very convenient route for Waitrose (for those of us who live in Defoe House).

 Lifts and staircases

 Access corridors run from one end of the block to the other, with lifts and staircases at each end and two sets in the middle.
 The staircases and lifts are: No. 61 at the west (Bryer Court) end, Nos.
 62 and 63 in the middle of the block near Golden Lane, and No. 64 at the east (Cromwell Tower) end.

 The part of the podium around Ben Jonson House is called Ben Jonson Place.
 At the front, it has its own mini gardens.
 Some are raised about a foot above podium level with tiling up the side all round (much beloved by skateboarders apparently).
 Some are in large brick-walled rectangles.
 There is a mixture of wooden benches and brick seats so you can enjoy the flowers.
 There are similar gardens at the back overlooking a local playground.
 There is an attractive dolphin fountain at the front (and a miserable fountain at the back).